 A standard Performance assessment, Development and Compensation (PDC) process has been in place since 2012.
-Except for the employees who work directly in production at the plants, all employees have been incorporated into the PDC process. valYOU - a new Performance assessment, Development and Compensation process - was developed in the reporting year.
+Except for the employees who work directly in production at the plants, all employees have been incorporated into the PDC process.
+With valYOU, a new software tool for performance assessment, development and compensation was launched and the process further developed.
 A new, key element of valYOU is succession planning for each individual position.
 Furthermore, the further development of individual employees is also actively supported through systematic feedback discussions.
 At the end of 2019, management personnel from the participating pilot companies visited a two-day workshop and became familiar with the new processes, the associated managerial tasks and the new IT tool.
+The Group-wide roll-out of the revised performance management process for all white collar employees took place in 2020.
+In connection with this, all management personnel received training on the process and assessment tool.
+Additionally, a special, dedicated annual assessment process was developed for employees working in production and logistics, and was launched at selected companies in the reporting year.
+From the end of 2021, the valYOU process should be established for all employees across the Group.

 Training apprentices is of great significance at Geberit.
 According to an apprentice ranking carried out in 2019, Geberit is one of the leading companies for apprentices in Switzerland and makes an important contribution to vocational training and to maintaining Switzerland's reputation as a centre for training and education.
-Since 1963, Geberit has trained in excess of 500 apprentices in Switzerland and now trains apprentices in over eleven different skilled trades.
+Since 1963, Geberit has trained more than 500 apprentices in Switzerland.
 Some 10% of the company's employees currently working in Switzerland completed their apprenticeship at Geberit.
 Young people can start their careers at Geberit with a commercial, industrial or technical apprenticeship.
 The aim is to impart all the skills that are required for apprentices to pursue their chosen careers in a professional, independent and responsible manner.
-For example, in Rapperswil-Jona (CH) there are currently in excess of 70 apprentices being trained in eleven trades.
+For example, in Rapperswil-Jona (CH) there are currently in excess of 70 apprentices (22 new apprentices in 2020) being trained in eleven trades.
 State-of-the-art and in particular digital learning methods are used here.
 Since 2018, Geberit's leading position in this area has also been used in corresponding image films for apprentice recruitment.

 All apprentices are essentially required to work at several sites during their training.
 As a global company, Geberit promotes the internationalisation of employees.
 Experience abroad and the transfer of know-how are an advantage for both employees and the company.
 Therefore, apprentices have the option of working abroad for a period of six months on completion of their apprenticeship.
 Geberit continues to offer its support in completing internships, plus Bachelor and Master theses.
+Furthermore, the collaboration with universities as well as active participation in the international UNITECH engineer network is relevant for Geberit to acquire talented prospects and gain new insights.

-For further information, see → Business Report > Business and financial review > Financial Year 2019 > Employees.
+For further information, see -> Business Report > Business and financial review > Financial Year 2020 > Employees.